oiraqi/academix/README.md

 *Enrollment Services*: Dear Faculty, please verify that the list of students in your sections is correct. *Faculty*: Dear Enrollment Services, how/why could/would a list of students be incorrect? *Enrollment Services*: Because some recent updates in our Roster Management System may not have been replicated on our Learning Management System.

 *Student*: Dear Advisor, I would like to stop by to get my course pre-registration form signed. *Advisor*: OK, but did you prepare/update your degree plan? *Student*: I have submitted it last semester as an Excel file.
-It hasn't changed since. *Advisor*: Please send it again, I can't find it.
+It hasn't changed since. *Advisor*: I can't find it, please send it again.
 Also, remind me about the program you're enrolled in and your minor, as well as your overall performance so far.

 ## Academix High-level Design Principles
 - Single Source of Truth